|

 SALARY CAP & PAYROLL

 a.
-The salary cap for the 2007 season is $ 70,000,000.
-With the exception of a brief time period during off-season renewals and the NABL Draft, no team's payroll can ever exceed that amount. b.
+The current salary cap is $ 80,000,000.
+During the off-season, the league will institute a 'flex cap' policy in which teams can exceed the cap by no more than $ 10 million.
+The flex cap period will be determined each year, but it will usually run from the start of post-season renewals through the end of February, with all teams required to be under the salary cap by March 1st.
+At all other times when the flex cap policy is not active, no team can have a payroll that exceeds the salary cap. b.
 Salaries that apply towards the cap are total annual salaries and are not pro-rated.
 For instance, if a player with a salary of $ 1,000,000 is acquired halfway into the current season, the entire $ 1,000,000 will apply to the cap rather than the pro-rated amount of $ 500,000.
 Likewise, if a team trades that player, the entire $ 1,000,000 will be removed from that team's payroll. c.
 The payroll applies only to every player on a team's roster with a salary.

 CASH FUNDS